Please enable JavaScript in your browser and reload the web page. Thank you for collaborating Sidi Mohamed SAWADOGO

 Effects of Subsidies on Welfare and Market Structure in the U.S. Broadband Industry [JMP]

-Broadband is a foundational infrastructure, yet in the United States, it remains unaffordable for millions of households and uncompetitive in many markets, prompting historic public investment.
+Broadband plays an important role in modern economic activity, yet remains unaffordable or uncompetitive for many U.S. households, prompting historic public investment.
 Two flagship initiatives, the Affordable Connectivity Program (ACP) and the Broadband Equity, Access, and Deployment (BEAD) program, form the core of the federal broadband policy.
-However, the welfare and market structure effects remain poorly understood.
-Using rich data on markets, providers, and broadband products, I combine a difference-in-differences design with continuous treatment intensity and a structural model of demand, firm entry, and product offerings to quantify the impact of these programs.
-The ACP, a $30 monthly subsidy to households, raises social surplus by 7.6-8.8% and yields up to $1.90 in welfare per dollar spent.
-The BEAD program, which subsidizes providers’ fixed costs, expands entry (13.9–19.5%) and p roduct variety (12.6–16.7%), but also increases marginal costs and prices by up to 18%.
-Welfare gains diminish at higher subsidy levels, with the largest benefits in the 25–50% range.
-The findings indicate a key trade-off: consumer-side subsidies deliver immediate and cost-effective affordability gains, while infrastructure subsidies reshape market competition to generate long-run efficiency, albeit at a higher fiscal cost.
+However, their effects on welfare and market structure remain poorly understood.
+Using rich data on markets, providers, and broadband products, I combine a difference-in-differences design with continuous treatment intensity and a structural model of demand, entry, and product choice to quantify their effects.
+The ACP, a $30 monthly household subsidy, increases social surplus and generates up to $1.90 in welfare per dollar spent.
+The BEAD program, which subsidizes providers’ fixed costs, expands entry and product variety, but also raises marginal costs and prices, with larger welfare gains per dollar spent that peak at intermediate subsidy intensities (25–50%) in the long run.
+These findings highlight a key policy trade-off: demand-side subsidies yield immediate, cost-effective affordability gains, while supply-side subsidies reshape competition to foster long-term efficiency, albeit at higher fiscal cost.

 Efficient and Debiased Estimation of Dynamic Discrete Choice Models